 4. Do not respond

-5. Follow-up separately
+5. Fact-check separately

-If the text appears legitimate, but you still aren’t 100% sure, try to verify its authenticity.
-Visit the website of the alleged sender and give them a call at the number listed.
-Or log in to your account to view your payment status.
+If the text appears legitimate but you still aren’t 100% sure, try to verify its authenticity.
+Research the alleged sender to find their website and contact information as opposed to responding to the suspicious text.
+Or log in to your related account to view your payment status.
+Always be cautious, double-check requests and use these tips when handling suspicious messages.

-Keep tabs on these social media red flags
+Keep tabs on these red flags

 Romance scams